reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 <Note>

-This example uses heading levels because they show visually how nested components can override context.
-But context is useful for many other use cases too.
+This example uses heading levels because they show visually how nested components can override Context.
+But Context is useful for many other use cases too.
 You can pass down any information needed by the entire subtree: the current color theme, the currently logged in user, and so on.

 </Note>

 ## Context passes through intermediate components {/*context-passes-through-intermediate-components*/}

-You can insert as many components as you like between the component that provides context and the one that uses it.
+You can insert as many components as you like between the component that provides Context and the one that uses it.
 This includes both built-in components like `<div>` and components you might build yourself.

 In this example, the same `Post` component (with a dashed border) is rendered at two different nesting levels.
 Notice that the `<Heading>` inside of it gets its level automatically from the closest `<Section>`: